 How to get to Caves Beach from Nassau cruise port

 Since there are no hotels directly on the beach, access is much easier.
-Just walk on and enjoy!
+Just walk on to the sand and enjoy!

 Wondering what to pack for your cruise to the Bahamas?
 My What to Pack for a Caribbean Cruise has the best cruise packing tips.
 Plus, I’ll give you my exclusive Caribbean Cruise Packing List printable, free!